typelevel/skunk/modules/docs/src/main/paradox/tutorial/Query.md

 } // IO[Unit]
 ```

 Observe that `prepare` returns a `Resource` that prepares the statement before use and then frees it on completion.
-Here we use @scaladoc[PreparedQuery#stream](skunk.PreparedQuery#stream) to pass our parameter `"U%"` and then create a stream that fetches rows in blocks of 64 and prints them to the console.
+Here we use @scaladoc[PreparedQuery#stream](skunk.PreparedQuery#stream) to pass our parameter `"U%"` and then create an [fs2](http://fs2.io) stream that fetches rows in blocks of 64 and prints them to the console.

 Note that when using `Resource` and `Stream` together it is often convenient to express the entire program in terms of `Stream`.